 \section{The case $g = 0$}

-In this section we discuss Theorem \ref{g0}.
-The semigroup $CB_{\Gamma}^*$ is highly dependent on the topology of the graph $\Gamma.$ However, when the graph $\Gamma$ has genus $0,$ the situation simplifies considerably.
-In this section we outline the proofs of the following theorems.
+In this section we prove Theorem \ref{g0}.
+The semigroup $CB_{\Gamma}^*$ is highly dependent on the topology of the graph $\Gamma,$ however when the graph $\Gamma$ has genus $0,$ the situation simplifies considerably.
 From now on let $\tree$ denote a trivalent tree with $n$ leaves.
 In both propositions below the active ingredient is that properties of $CB_3^*$ are preserved by fiber product over one of the three components $\partial_1, \partial_2, \partial_3$ of $\partial,$ because the values of these components always take the values $(0,1)$ ,$(1, 0),$ or $(0,0)$ on a point of $CB_3^*$.
-The following Proposition is a consequence of the argument used in \cite{MZ}, Theorem $1.2.$ The gist is that if we take a fiber product $S \times_{\Z_{\geq 0}^2} CB_3^*,$ then any factorization of an element $w \in S$ which is the image of $w' \in S \times_{\Z_{\geq 0}^2} CB_3^*,$ can be extended to a factorization of $w'.$

 \begin{proposition} The polytope $CB_{\tree}^*$ is normal. \end{proposition}